Episode 659: Monetizing Your Content, with Stephen Woessner

 When I interviewed Gary Vaynerchuk back in September of 2013…he and I talked about how every company – every business owner needs to think of themselves as a “media company.”

-So, Onward Nation…if you execute properly – and by that I mean create high quality content, which I will define more clearly here in just a minute – and you share that content across multiple channels – and build an engaged audience across those channels…then you have successful taken your first steps to becoming a media company where the content you produce can generate revenue.
+So, Onward Nation…if you execute properly – and by that I mean create high-quality content, which I will define more clearly here in just a minute – and you share that content across multiple channels – and build an engaged audience across those channels…then you have successfully taken your first steps to become a media company where the content you produce can generate revenue with an effective monetization strategy.

-How can the content by itself generate revenue?
+How can the content by itself generate revenue within a monetization strategy?

 Because there will be other brands who may also want to get in front of that audience…and are willing to pay for that access.